amardrylab/gmsfile/README.md

 ## XYZ to GAMESS file converter
-This is a simple package You can use it by calling mol=gmsfile.gms(infile="mol.xyz") mol.out(outfile="mol.inp")
+This is a simple package You can use it by calling

+>   from gmsfile import gms
+>   mol=gms("mol.xyz")
+>   mol.runtyp("opt")
+>   mol.writefile("mol.inp")

-This will convert your xyz file to a gamess input file that you can run in GAMESS
+This will convert your xyz file to a gamess input file that you can run in GAMESS for optimization of a molecule.